top of page

 THREE VIEWS OF HELL

-By the 4th century AD there existed three predominant views of hell.
-These three were universal reconciliation, eternal conscious torment, and annihilation.
+By the 4th century AD there existed three predominant views of hell, which are as follows: universal reconciliation, eternal conscious torment, and annihilation.
 Universal reconciliation was partly accepted by the Churches of Antioch and Alexandria.
 Rome espoused eternal torment.
 And both Jerusalem and Ephesus largely adhered to annihilation.
 Not surprising, Rome’s view would eventually dominate all of the others.

 Universal Reconciliation

 Those who adhere to universal reconciliation are also known as Universalists.
-Universalists believe that all souls are reconciled to God and admitted into heaven after serving their sentence in the lake of fire.
+Universalists believe that eventually all souls will be reconciled to God and admitted into heaven after serving their sentence in the lake of fire.
 The passages they rely on to support this belief are 1 Timothy 4:10, 1 Peter 3:19–20, and 4:5–6.

 Eternal Torment

-Eternal torment, also known as eternal conscious torment, is the view to which most evangelicals today subscribe.
-This view strictly relies on the English usage and meaning of the words "eternal", "forever", and "everlasting" and teaches that all human souls are immortal and therefore will either spend an eternity in heaven or hell.
+Eternal torment, or eternal conscious torment, is the view held by most evangelicals today.
+It primarily relies on the English usage and meaning of the words "eternal," "forever," and "everlasting," teaching that all human souls are immortal and will therefore spend eternity either in heaven or in hell.

 Annihilation